Posted on Brain Injury Blog / Blog / Minor To You Can Be Major To Your Brain

 Here are some various types:

 People who suffer from mild traumatic injuries don’t endure permanent effects.
-They can recover entirely in time as the brain damage tends to be minor and heal-able.
-Most people can expect to get back to normal life in about six months.
+They can recover entirely in time as the brain damage tends to be minor and healable.
+Most people expect to return to normal life in about six months.

 But some may recover quickly after the first three.
 If your symptoms persist after six months, you shouldn’t worry yet.
 They might likely vanish or significantly improve within a year.
 Remember that nobody bounces back from a TBI at the same rate.

-A moderate to severe traumatic brain injury can have many long-term effects and even some permanent.
+A moderate to severe traumatic brain injury can have many long-term effects and even some permanent ones.
 Most people who suffered head or brain damage of this scale might have to endure many tough life challenges, even if recovery and rehabilitation are possible.

-Some symptoms that people who experienced a brain injury may have are headaches, ringing in the ears, slurred speech, drowsiness, light sensitivity, and blurry vision.
+Some symptoms that people who experience a brain injury may have are headaches, ringing in the ears, slurred speech, drowsiness, light sensitivity, and blurry vision.

 Moderate or severe brain injury symptoms that people may experience are considerably worse:

 Your TBI treatment and medical care vary depending on its severity.
-The harsher the damage you suffered was, the lower the chance you have to recover and improve your quality of life.
+The harsher the damage you suffered, the lower the chance you have to recover and improve your quality of life.
 A moderate injury heals 60% of the time with minimal remaining symptoms.

 On the other hand, you may have a significantly grim outlook if you suffer a severe TBI.
 A third of the victims don’t survive.
 Another portion of survivors incur significant disabilities, and the remaining part partly recovers.